Title: Associate Project Officer – Somali Speaking

 - In close consultation with the UNHCR teams, he/she will work towards ensuring sustainability of the project through co-designing sustainable models for the project continuity with partners and UNHCR programme officers;

-- Analyse existing data in order to provide operations information on trends and lead research into gaps in information concerning onward movement;
+- Analyse existing data in order to provide operations information on trends and lead research into gaps in information concerning onwards movement;

 - Through direct engagement with the community, the Associate Project Officer will analyse existing trends, motivations for departure and misinformation provided within the community and by smugglers particularly related to current mixed migration developments;